html2rss/html2rss/README.md

 **Searching for a ready to use app which serves generated feeds via HTTP?**
 [Head over to `html2rss-web`!](https://github.com/html2rss/html2rss-web)

-To support the development, feel free [to donate](https://liberapay.com/gildesmarais/donate).
+To support the development, feel free to sponsor this project on Github.
 Thank you! 💓

 ## Installation